torvalds/linux/Documentation/scsi/aic79xx.rst

 enables verbose output in the driver and turns read streaming on for targets 0 and 6 of Controller 0.

-4. Additional Notes
+4. Additional Analtes
 ===================

 4.1.
-Known/Unresolved or FYI Issues
+Kanalwn/Unresolved or FYI Issues
 -----------------------------------

         * Under SuSE Linux Enterprise 7, the driver may fail to operate